ptsgrn/gamertocoder-project/README.md

 # Gamertocoder Theme Team (#628)

-This is a repo for summission in [Gamer to coder](https://gamertocoder.garena.co.th/) competition.
+This is a repo for submission in [Gamer to coder](https://gamertocoder.garena.co.th/) competition.

 ## Clone this repo